the-turing-way/the-turing-way/chapters/reproducible_environments.md

     - What they are
     - How to write them to use them for reproducibility.

-- feedback on order?
-- Python centric (standard ways of capturing environment in other languages that I don't know about?)
-- Missing anything?
-- Which to use in which circumstances

 ## Prerequisites / recommended skill level

 | Prerequisite | Importance | Notes |